Higher education students (long stay visa)

 2. Visa application form duly completed, dated and signed + 1 copy.
 You will need to create an account on the online portal.

-5. A nationwide criminal history record (FBI Identification Record) + 2 copies (if not sealed), dated within six months of your date of application for the visa.
-No authentication (apostille) is required
+4. A nationwide criminal history record (FBI Identification Record in sealed envelope), dated within six months of your date of application for the visa.
+No authentication (apostille) is required.

 Who has to present this document ?